PV-Lab/bayesim/docs/bayesics.rst

 **Example: Kinematics**

 To illustrate how we do this, let's use a simple example.
-Suppose we want to estimate the value of :math:`g`, the acceleration due to gravity near Earth's surface, and :math:`v_0`, the initial velocity of a vertically launched projectile (e.g. a ball tossed straight up), based on some measured data bout the trajectory of the ball.
+Suppose we want to estimate the value of :math:`g`, the acceleration due to gravity near Earth's surface, and :math:`v_0`, the initial velocity of a vertically launched projectile (e.g. a ball tossed straight up), based on some measured data about the trajectory of the ball.
 We know from basic kinematics that the height of the ball as a function of time should obey (assuming that the projectile's initial height is defined as 0)

 .. math:: y(t) = v_0t - \frac 12 gt^2